 - Explore beautiful South Africa and go on safari in your spare time

 Established in 1995, this amazing monkey sanctuary specialises in rehabilitation of South Africa’s five primate species.
 The centre is run by a small team that have dedicated their lives to this cause and has some of the highest animal welfare standards in the world.
 They provide a temporary home for orphaned monkeys, wildlife casualties, animals which have previously been kept in captivity, and unwanted pets.

 Your Volunteer Role

-14:00 – 17:00 - Activities in the afternoon vary depending upon the needs of the centre, though tasks often include building new enclosures, planting vegetables (for the animals – it’s an all organic menu here!), checking animals in various stages of the rehabilitation programme, and collecting food.
-Sometimes there will be free time here, so volunteers can relax or go on excursions with other members of the group.
+- 14:00 - Activities in the afternoon vary depending upon the needs of the centre, though tasks often include monitoring or doing enrichment tasks with the animals such as walking them down to the river to play or swim in their natural habitat.
+Sometimes there will be free time here, so you can relax or go on excursions with other members of the group.

-19:30 – After dinner, you’ll be feeding nocturnal animals, and will have the rest of the evening as free time to relax.
+- 19:30 – After dinner you will have the rest of the evening as free time

-When not out playing doctor and doing your rounds, there are other activities you can get involved with, such as researching the habits of the vervet monkey.
+When not out doing your rounds, there are other activities you can get involved with, such as researching the habits of the monkeys.
 We will only be able to offer these projects to those who will be at the centre for a minimum of 6, or 8 weeks (sometimes even longer).
-This is to enable you to fully understand what is required from the project, and more importantly give you time to be accepted by the monkeys!
+This is to enable you to fully understand what is required from the project, and more importantly give you time to be accepted by the animals!